 1. Ask yourself, “Has your workload increased?
 If so, is the workload likely to continue or is it just a temporary increase?”

 If the need for extra help is just temporary, then staff augmentation through outsourcing is your best option.
 Otherwise, hire support staff for the long term.
 Outsourcing the work to a service provider will ease your workload.

-It does not matter whether it's for a few months or for many years.
-Staff leasing will not impose as much financial burden on you as when you hire new employees that you'll have to accommodate with a work desk and new equipment, and a good benefits package to boot.
+It does not matter whether it’s for a few months or for many years.
+Staff leasing will not impose the same financial burden on you as when you hire new employees.
+With new workers, you’ll have to accommodate them with a work desk and new equipment, and a good benefits package to boot.